HiPerCoRe/KTT/OnboardingGuide.md

 In practice, the computations are often complex enough to contain multiple parts that can be optimized, leading to a definition of many tuning parameters.
-For example, we may have the previously mentioned loop unroll parameter with values {1, 2, 4, 8} and another parameter switching two types of data arrangement in memory with values {0, 1}.
+For example, we may have the previously mentioned loop unroll parameter with values {1, 2, 4, 8} and another parameter that switches two types of data arrangement in memory with values {0, 1}.
 Combinations of these parameters now define eight different versions of computation.
 One such combination is called tuning configuration.
 Together, all tuning configurations define configuration space.
 The size of the space grows exponentially with the addition of more tuning parameters.
 KTT framework offers functionality to mitigate this problem which we will discuss in the follow-up sections.